‘Their risk for exposure is great’: Fresno County law enforcement receive COVID-19 vaccine

 FRESNO, Calif.
-(KSEE) – Hundreds of personnel with law enforcement agencies in Fresno County have gotten at least the first dose of the COVID-19 vaccine.
+(KGPE) – Hundreds of personnel with law enforcement agencies in Fresno County have gotten at least the first dose of the COVID-19 vaccine.

 Fresno County Sheriff Margaret Mims said there are around 4,000 people involved with law enforcement agencies in the county – and a little more than half have decided to get the vaccine so far.